-It’s come in for a little bit of stick from some readers, this new Strike book: too much romance, not enough thriller for many of them.
+It’s come in for a little bit of stick from some readers, this new Strike book: with too much romance and not enough thriller for many of them.

 Me personally?
-I have absolutely no problem with the ‘will they/ won’t they’ on-going story line between Strike and his partner, Robin – it’s a question/ plot that has been earned in the three books which proceeded this one, and I like them enough as characters to want to know what happens between them.
-It’s true that this time around the whole thing is a bit more in your face – there’s no subtlety here as to what they think of each other: we’re told it enough times through their inner monologues, which are incredibly simpatico at times…and it does occasionally bring things to more of a halt than the previous tales have, but I wouldn’t go anywhere near as far as to see it as second rate Mills and Boon as some of the unkinder critics have claimed.
+I have absolutely no problem with the ‘will they/ won’t they’ on-going story line between Strike and his partner Robin – it’s a question/ plot point that has been earned in the three books which preceded this one, and I like them enough as characters to want to know what happens between them.
+It’s true that this time around the whole thing is a bit more in your face – there’s no subtlety this time around as to what they think of each other: we’re told it enough times through their inner monologues, which are incredibly simpatico at times…and it does occasionally bring the plot to more of a halt than the previous tales have, but I wouldn’t go anywhere near as far as to see it as ‘second rate Mills and Boon# as some of the unkinder critics have claimed.

-Where it is like a Mills and Boon in some respects is that as a regular reader, by now you know what to expect to a degree – Robins’ fiance, now husband, Matthew is a two-dimensional snivelling little foil to show how good, caring, and damnit, right for Robin Strike is.
-Strike is irascible to the point where if you met him in a pub (where he’d definitely be drinking Doombar -seriously, is there a promotional tie in going on here?) you’d think he was a complete git, but we’re encouraged to see it as quirky/ loveable – as every woman in the world does, despite him being a ‘fat pube haired cripple’ as he repeatedly tells anyone who listens – yes, the self depreciating is another wining characteristic.
-Robin is as plucky and naturally adept to her relatively new calling, and despite constantly getting into trouble, the books are at pains to tell us she is far from being a damsel in distress…even though, well, most of the time she ends up as a DiD…The characters around are of the usual Strike type- both in the re-occurring characters (in a much reduced role this time around), and the new entrants: we have the snobs who look down at Strike and are fundamentally flawed even if they’re not murderers, the Press who are pretty much gutter snipes, the ex-girlfriend who’s appeal I still haven’t understood despite four books trying to describe her dazzling looks and ‘out-there’ personality.
+Where it is like a Mills and Boon, in some respects at least, is that as a regular reader we by now know what to expect to a degree – Robin’s fiance as was/ now husband, Matthew is a two-dimensional snivelling little foil to show how good, caring, and dammit, right for Robin, Strike is.
+Strike is irascible to the point where if you met him in a pub (where he’d definitely be drinking Doombar -seriously, is there a promotional tie in going on here?) you’d think he was a complete git, but we’re encouraged to see it as quirky/ lovable – as every woman in the world does, despite him being a ‘fat pube haired cripple’ as he repeatedly tells anyone who listens – yes, the self depreciating is another winning characteristic.
+Robin is as plucky and naturally adept to her relatively new calling, and despite constantly getting into trouble, the books are at pains to tell us she is far from being a damsel in distress…even though, well, most of the time she ends up as a DiD…The characters around them are of the usual Strike type- both in the re-occurring characters (in a much reduced role this time around), and the new entrants: we have the snobs who look down at Strike and are fundamentally flawed even if they’re not murderers, the Press who are pretty much gutter snipes, the ex-girlfriend who’s appeal I still haven’t understood despite four books trying to describe her dazzling looks and ‘out-there’ personality.

 If that all sounds disparaging, it’s not meant to.
 I enjoy the Strike books in the same way I enjoy the Jack Higgins’ Sean Dillon books (who by my reckoning should be dead by the end of each book through alcohol consumption, never mind the hi-jinx.
 Comoran has his Doombar, Dillon his non-vintage Krug…and they each seem to drink pint after pint of their respective tipples…): that is, for what they are.
-And that’s not damning the author with faint praise – I find both very, very readable.
+I find both very, very readable.